vllm-project/vllm/docs/source/models/spec_decode.rst

         generated_text = output.outputs[0].text
         print(f"Prompt: {prompt!r}, Generated text: {generated_text!r}")

+Note that these speculative models currently need to be run without tensor parallelism, although it is possible to run the main model using tensor parallelism (see example above).
+Since the speculative models are relatively small, we still see significant speedups.
+However, this limitation will be fixed in a future release.

 A variety of speculative models of this type are available on HF hub:

 * `llama-13b-accelerator <https://huggingface.co/ibm-fms/llama-13b-accelerator>`_